dhoesle/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+'name' value is always the same, 'newRoll' value changes with each roll

 c.
 What is the lexical scope of `newRoll`?